Consumer medicine information

 4.4 Special Warnings and Precautions for Use

-As with all injectable vaccines, appropriate medical treatment and supervision should always be readily available in case a rare anaphylactic event occurs following the administration of the vaccine.
+As with all injectable vaccines, appropriate medical treatment and supervision should always be readily available in case an anaphylactic event occurs following the administration of the vaccine.

 Antibody response in patients with endogenous or iatrogenic immunosuppression may be insufficient.